-Right and that’s when opportunity and talent met your fate.
+Right, and that’s when opportunity and talent met your fate.
 This was my fate.
-I didn’t realize it at the time, but subsequently now I see that this is all the way it happens to somebody.
+I didn’t realize it at the time, but subsequently, now I see that this is all the way it happens to somebody.
 Where you’re given a gift even if you don’t’ realize it, and you go through life kind of as an idiot not realizing that this is your gift even though you just do it until it finally dawns upon you.
 You know like, I’m not a normal person.
 I didn’t have a normal life, did not.
 But I wouldn’t trade it for anything.
 I always say, no matter what happens from here on out, no matter what, I got to play with Alice Cooper.
 I got to play with Paul Stanley.
 I got to work with Lemmy and Dave Grohl and Billy Gibbons.
 It doesn’t get much better than that.
 Paul Stanley was my best friend.
 All of this stuff that went on in my life from my music career is a total blessing.
 It’s just something that I took advantage of that very few have the opportunity.
 I went to a party a couple of weeks ago.
 Slash was at the party.
 I’m trying to catch his eye because I worked with him once.
-He’s talking to some girls and I finally go over, and I go, “Hey, it’s Bob Kulick” and he’s like “I’ve been trying to get your attention.
+He’s talking to some girls, and I finally go over, and I go, “Hey, it’s Bob Kulick”, and he’s like “I’ve been trying to get your attention.
 I recognize you, of course!”
-You know how much that means to me?
+Do you know how much that means to me?

 I can understand that, of course.

 Of course, because somebody I respect, somebody who immediately went to, “I loved working with you.
 We had such a great time.”
 So there we go.
 Slash played on a tribute record because he thought it was worthy.
 Who sang?
 Roger Daltrey.
-Carmine Appice played drums and Mike Inez played bass.
+Carmine Appice played the drums, and Mike Inez played bass.
 He thought that was worthy of playing on.
 He’s a really great guy.

-The why I picked up the guitar was because my cousin actually played acoustic guitar and played folk music.
+The why I picked up the guitar was because my cousin played acoustic guitar and played folk music.
 So at a family get together, she sat there and played a couple of folk songs.
-I remember my mother of course, “Why can’t you do that?”
-Well, I never played piano and I really never had any desire up until that moment to play an instrument.
+I remember my mother, of course, “Why can’t you do that?”
+Well, I never played the piano, and I never had any desire up until that moment to play an instrument.
 Although I did recognize, I think I was 7 or 8 and the class I was in went to an orchestra concert at the Brooklyn Academy of Music.
 The orchestra played Ravel’s “Bolero”.
 I didn’t make it through the song.
 Tears were coming down my eyes.
 I realized at that point, “What’s happening?
 What’s going on?”
 That was the signal.
 To feeling emotion attached to music was something I’d never experienced up until that point.
 So when I got older and realized that moment had come, sure, “Would you show me how to play a few chords?
 I’d love to learn to play.”
 The connection was made.
 Well, here’s your opportunity now.
 Here’s your opportunity to play an instrument and see what that would be like.
-Not long after that the Beatles showed up, and then it didn’t have to be forced.
+Not long after that, the Beatles showed up, and then it didn’t have to be forced.

 At which age did that happen?

 I was about 15… actually even younger, when I first started playing I was 13.
 But, again, the take-it-seriously part obviously didn’t come until later.
-Like I said, once you have gigs that you’re like the Meat Loaf gig, I played with LaBelle, the KISS thing and so on.
+As I said, once you have gigs that you’re like the Meat Loaf gig, I played with LaBelle, the KISS thing and so on.
 What happened just obviously was the – okay, well it’s going to be a whole list of people who you’re going to work with, obviously.
 My only real regret was that there was never, like, one band that I was in.
 I would’ve like to have been in a band that I could’ve been in for five or ten years and then be a producer, rather than I played with them, I played with that one, I backed up this one, then I worked with that one.
 But, you know, that’s the way the cookie crumbles, so to speak.
 I’m not complaining.